University of Chicago Institute of Politics

-The Institute of Politics (IOP) is an extracurricular nonpartisan political institute associated with the College of the University of Chicago and the Harris School of Public Policy designed to inspire students to pursue careers in politics and public service.
-Following the University of Chicago's longstanding tradition of wide-ranging political debate and freedom of expression, the IOP seeks to convene a diverse array of speakers, students, and leaders from a variety of backgrounds for the edification of its student body.
+The Institute of Politics (IOP) is a nonpartisan extracurricular program associated with the College of the University of Chicago and the Harris School of Public Policy.
+It was initiated in 2013 to inspire students to pursue careers in politics and public service.

 History and structure

-Spearheaded by UChicago alumnus David Axelrod after the Barack Obama 2012 presidential campaign, the IOP's programming unofficially began by sponsoring internships with Politico at the Republican National Convention and Democratic National Convention.
-The IOP officially opened in 2013 and is consists of four core programs: Civic Engagement, Speaker Series, Internships and Careers, and Pritzker Fellows.
+Spearheaded by University of Chicago alumnus David Axelrod after the Barack Obama 2012 presidential campaign, the IOP's programming unofficially began by sponsoring internships with Politico at the Republican National Convention and Democratic National Convention.
+The IOP officially opened in 2013 and consists of four core programs: Civic Engagement, Speaker Series, Internships and Careers, and Pritzker Fellows.